trolster/urcli/README.md

 1. Run `npm install -g urcli`.
 1. Get a new token from the API Access link in the [Reviewer Dashboard](https://review.udacity.com/#!/submissions/dashboard).
 <img src="http://i.imgur.com/QH7onbk.png" alt="Token retrieval" width="500px">
-1. Run `urcli setup "your-token"`.
-You will be asked to type in the languages you are certified for, since there is no way to get this information from the API.
-So for instance, if you are certified for US english and brazilian portuguese, you will enter, `en-us pt-br`.
-If it's just english you simply enter, `en-us`.
+1. Run `urcli setup`.
+When prompted, paste in the token you just got and then go through the rest of the setup.
 1. Run `urcli assign` proceeded by valid project ids for projects you are certified for.
 Ex:
     - `urcli assign 145`, places you in the queue for project 145.
     - `urcli assign 134 145 46`, places you in the queues for project 145, 134 and 46.
     - `urcli assign all`, places you in the queue for every project you are certified for.
 1. Profit! (literally).

-:bulb: When using the `setup` command, be sure to put the token in quotes, `urcli setup "your-token"`, since tokens often include dashes (`-`) which messes things up.

 ## The `assign` command